cassandra20050315-hue/lovable2.000/Lovable_2.0-main/README.md

 ### 🌟 **What I Discovered Building This**

-Creating Lovable 2.0 has been an incredible journey of discovery, innovation, and growth.
+Creating Jibi has been an incredible journey of discovery, innovation, and growth.
 Here's what made this project truly special:

 #### 🔥 **Technical Mastery Gained**